 It’s not about impressing people with your mad drawing skills; it’s about doing something for yourself.
 Adult coloring books hit the market a few years ago, and there are some cool ones available to purchase, along with comical and naughty ones!

 Knitting is a go-to for many people.
-Something about the gently clicking of the needles brings you into calm headspace.
+Something about the gentle clicking of the needles brings you into a calm headspace.

 16. Create a Zen Space